 5. How easy is the sofa fabric to clean?

 If you are going to have to clean your sofa upholstery fabric regularly, opt for an easily washable fabric, such as cotton.
 Any natural blends, such as a cotton-linen, or a cotton-wool mix, will need to be cleaned professionally.
 Because different types of fabrics respond to water differently, a complex fabric blend is likely to shrink in the wash, so always check before you chuck your covers in the machine.
-Alternatively, consider spot cleaning with upholstery detergent or vacuuming with a device designed for pet hairs or allergy sufferers.
+Alternatively, consider spot cleaning with upholstery detergent or use a vacuum designed for pet hairs.